josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

 editor autocompletion and <doc:gdscript_documentation_comments>
 of your scripts.

 Imagine you're programming an inventory system.
-You code an Item class, then an Inventory.
-To add items to the inventory, the people who work with your code should always pass an Item to the Inventory.add() method.
+You code an `Item` class, then an `Inventory`.
+To add items to the inventory, the people who work with your code should always pass an `Item` to the `Inventory.add()` method.
 With types, you can enforce this:

 ```